Ben-Voris/Hunters-Island-2025/docs/README.md

 At the beginning of the trip, we sweated a lot on the portages and when we first went to the tent.
 I wore my sun hoodie in the tent to keep my sweat off things.

-Compared to the Timberline 4 tent that it replaced, the new Big Agnes is lighter, smaller, more stable in the wind, and is roomy for two with our gear.
+Compared to the Timberline 4 tent that it replaced, the new Big Agnes tent is lighter, smaller, and more stable in the wind.
+It is roomy for two with gear.
 So far, its only faults are how careful one must be when closing the zippers and when undoing the toggle for the rainfly.
 The Timberline zippers had the same problem, though they were less finicky.

 When I connected my phone to a satellite, some Apple defect locked the conversation with Leslie, so I was very glad to have the inReach.
+After the phone got non-satellite service, and I sent a message, the conversation again worked via satellite.

-Also, it took longer to get a satellite fix here than in Boise.
+Also, my iPhone took longer to get a satellite fix here as compared in Boise.
 Perhaps a combination of latitude and that there are many more trees?
-Anyway, I did post processing to add coordinates to more pictures than I expected.
+Anyway, I did more post processing to add coordinates to pictures than I expected.

+One of the many pleasures of adventuring with Royce for so many years is that we trust each other, instinctively lean on each other's strengths, know each other's quirks, and have developed a vocabulary and style of communication that works for us&mdash;&ldquo;switching to scut!&rdquo;

 [To Do, Lessons Learned, Considerations](./To-Do_Lessons-Learned_Considerations.md)